 Are you frustrated with your tripping circuit breaker?
-Then it’s about time you found out why it keeps tripping and fixed it for good.
+Then it’s about time you discovered why it keeps tripping and fixed it for good.

-As you may already know, a circuit breaker is an essential device in your service panel designed to break or trip the circuit when it senses an overload.
+As you may already know, a circuit breaker is an essential device in your service panel designed to break or trip the circuit when it senses an overloaded circuit.
 It is one of the most efficient ways to safeguard your home from a fire.

-You will most likely have to call an electrician and have them fix the issue that is causing your circuit breaker to trip.
+You will likely have to call an electrician and have them fix the issue causing your circuit breaker to trip.
 However, there are quite a few easy ways to identify the problem on your own and even fix it.

-We have discussed these methods in this guide, so let's get started without wasting any further time.
+We have discussed these methods in this guide, so let’s get started without wasting further time.

-Let’s first get the basics straight so that you don’t have any problem understanding what could be happening.
+Let’s first get the basics straight so you don’t have problems understanding what could happen.

-Your utility company provides electricity that runs through a wire into your service panel.
+Your utility company provides electricity through a wire into your service panel.
 Once inside the panel, it runs through separate circuits (wiring loops), powering various outlets.

 Every breaker present on the panel has an off/on switch and controls an individual circuit.
-When a circuit breaker trips, it automatically switches to “off.”
-And you need to put it back on to allow electricity to run through the circuit once again.
+When a tripped circuit breaker is automatically switched to “off,” it would help if you put it back on to allow electricity to run through the circuit again.

 A short circuit is one of the most common causes of a tripping circuit breaker.
 This occurs when two wires ( that should not be touching each other) inadvertently come in contact.
 Additionally, a short circuit can occur in devices, switches, or outlets.

-When plugging in a device with a short, you will notice that it will trip the circuit almost immediately.
+When plugging in a device with a short, you will notice that it will immediately trip the circuit.
 If you find out that using a particular device, say the vacuum cleaner, causes the breaker to trip each time you plug it in, consider plugging it in another room.

-However, when the breaker of that particular room trips as well, know that there is a short in the device.
-We strongly recommend not using the device till you fix it; otherwise, you might get a severe electrical shock.
-Also, if the circuit breaker trips every time you use a specific switch or plug your device into a specific outlet, stop using that switch or outlet.
+However, when the breaker of that particular room trips, know there is a short in the device.
+We firmly recommend not using the device till you fix it; otherwise, you might get a severe electrical shock.
+Also, stop using that switch or outlet if the circuit breaker trips every time you use a specific switch or plug your device into a specific outlet.

-Put the circuit breaker back on, flick on the switches and then turn on the devices.
+Put the tripped circuit breaker back on, flick on the switches and then turn on the devices.
 Now, stay there for a few minutes to check whether or not the circuit breaker stays in place.
-Note that every time you plug in a device or switch on a light, it causes more electricity to run through the cables.
+Every time you plug in a device or switch on a light, it causes more electricity to run through the cables.

-Consider trying this experiment again if you notice that the circuit breaker trips even before you plug in any device.
-But this time, make sure that you plug the devices in a different sequence.
-You will most likely have to try this experiment quite a few times to understand the number of devices you can plug in simultaneously before overloading the circuit.
+Consider trying this experiment again if you notice that the circuit breaker trips even before plugging in any device.
+But this time, make sure you plug the devices into a different sequence.
+You will likely have to try this experiment quite a few times to understand the number of devices you can plug in simultaneously before overloading the circuit.

-Like a short circuit, a circuit overload is a common cause of a tripping circuit breaker.
-You can easily stop it from occurring by ensuring that you are running fewer devices simultaneously on any particular circuit.
+Circuit overload is a common cause of a tripping circuit breaker, like a short circuit.
+You can quickly stop it from occurring by ensuring that you are running fewer devices simultaneously on any particular circuit.

 The long-term and perhaps the best solution would be to let a licensed electrician update your home wiring to add a few extra circuits.